9 Reasons Why It's Never Too Early for Christmas Decorations

 7. To Sing a New Tune

 We know people have mixed feelings about this one, but hear us out.
 There's no better time to play Christmas music than while decorating, and many artists release new holiday songs around this time.
 Besides, you've been listening to the same Top 40 hits all year.
 This is Christmas music's time to shine.
-Crank up these new holiday albums from last Christmas as you wait for this year's to be released.
+Crank up these still-new holiday albums and tune into the Hallmark Radio station as you wait for this year's new Christmas albums to be released.

 8. To Spend More Time with Family